chromalley/anagrammer/README.md

 The Xcode project is organized as follows:

-The anagrammer target is essentially a wrapper around the static library anagrammerLib.
+The __anagrammer__ target is essentially a wrapper around the static library anagrammerLib.
-The anagrammerLib target contains the entirety of the program, include the main function and the associated classes for processing the dictionary and generating anagrams.
+The __anagrammerLib__ target contains the entirety of the program, including the main function and the associated classes for processing the dictionary and generating anagrams.
-The anagarammerLibTests target inludes the unit tests for anagrammerLib.
+The __anagarammerLibTests__ target inludes the unit tests for anagrammerLib.

-To run the unit tests in Xcode, simply select the anagrammerLib scheme and select Product-> Test (or type command-U).
+To run the unit tests in Xcode, simply select the __anagrammerLib__ scheme and select __Product-> Test__ (or type __Command-U__).